We’ve done a deep dive research into who owns your favorite watch brands. So that you don’t have to.

 7. CityChamp Group

-This Hong Kong based watch group, is not the largest on this list.
-But is still fairly big player in the watchmaking industry.
+This Hong Kong-based watch group is not the largest on this list.
+But is still a fairly big player in the watchmaking industry.

 They’ve got a mix of brands.
 Like big Chinese watch brands; Ebohr, and Rossini.
 Plus Swiss watch brands Corum, Dreyfuss & Co., Eterna, and Rotary.

 8. Fossil Group